Nikitushka/HelloGo/hellorot13/README.md

 For making sure output works:
 https://rot13.com/

-This was made for the Go-course taught by Tero Karvinen
+This was made for the Go-course taught by Tero Karvinen:

 http://terokarvinen.com/2020/go-programming-course-2020-w22/